tensorpack/tensorpack/docs/tutorial/symbolic.md

 Note that these layers were written because there were no other alternatives back at that time.
 In the future we may shift the implementation to `tf.layers` because they will be better maintained.
+You can start using `tf.layers` today as long as it fits your need.

 ### argscope and LinearWrap
 `argscope` gives you a context with default arguments.